AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 {{#fancy I}}<span class="after-fancy">N THE BEGINNING OF CREATION, THERE WAS SAID</span> to be nothing but Void, a sea of deep stillness, a place lacking in any contrast or duality.
 Magically, from this space the first spark and twinkle of starlight appeared.
 Eventually more and more of this starlight formed, danced together, and took shape as the first of the Ō-Hoshikuzushin (大星屑神, 'Great Stardust Deity'), Ō-Seiza-Ryū (大星座竜, 'Great Constellation Dragon').
 In turn, 13 more Ō-Hoshikuzushin were born from the nothingness, and they brought with them emotion and conflict, passion and calm, into the realm that would become known as Hoshikuzuten (星屑天, 'Stardust Heaven').

-After spending many moments together, the Ō-Hoshikuzukami found themselves complacent, in a world that was falling back to stillness.
+After spending many moments together, the Ō-Hoshikuzushin found themselves complacent, in a world that was falling back to stillness.
 This was when Ō-Seiza-Nezumi (大星座鼠, 'Great Constellation Mouse') had an ingenious idea to bring energy, life, and death back to the world, which she shared with her close friend Ō-Seiza-Ryū. Ō-Seiza-Ryū, delighted

 ::::::::::::::::::::::::::::::::::::::